FCOO/fcoo-application/README.md

 #### Modernizr
-A Modernizr test named `"connected` is added.
+A Modernizr test named `"connected"` is added.
 Classes `show-for-connected` `hide-for-connected` `show-for-no-connected` `hide-for-no-connected` are added